TykTechnologies/tyk-charts/tyk-oss/README.md

 You can update any value in your local `values.yaml` file and use `-f [filename]` flag to override default values during installation.
 Alternatively, you can use `--set` flag to set it in Tyk installation.

-### Set Redis connection details (Required)
+### Set Redis Connection Details (Required)

 Tyk uses Redis for distributed rate-limiting and token storage.
-You may set `global.redis.addr` and `global.redis.pass` with redis connection string and password respectively.
+You may set `global.redis.addr` and `global.redis.pass` with Redis connection string and password respectively.

-If you do not already have redis installed, you may use these charts provided by Bitnami
+If you do not already have Redis installed, you may use these charts provided by Bitnami

     helm repo add bitnami https://charts.bitnami.com/bitnami
     helm install tyk-redis bitnami/redis -n tyk --create-namespace